Halloween has finally arrived!

 During the 7th Century CE, “All Saint’s Day ” was celebrated on 13th May.

-Pope Boniface IV eventually decided of changing the date to 1st November.
+Pope Boniface IV eventually decided to change the date to 1st November.

 It is believed that perhaps the changes in the date were made to succeed the pagan holiday with a Christian observance.